How to Report Crypto on Taxes – Easy Guide for the US [2023]

 What happens if you don’t report your crypto taxes

-If you don’t report your crypto taxes, you’d likely incur in fines and penalties or harsher consequences like jail time.
+If you don’t report your crypto taxes, you’d likely incur in fines and penalties or even harsher consequences like jail time.

-One example of increased efforts is the hiring of thousands of new IRS agents to collect more taxes.
+One example of increased efforts is the hiring of thousands of new IRS agents to collect more crypto taxes.
 In recent years, the IRS has also sent many letters to crypto traders who had not reported their crypto with huge amounts of unpaid taxes.

 In recent times, the most popular case of someone not reporting their crypto taxes was the deceased John McAfee, who pledged not to pay taxes in the US, from non-crypto activities to his crypto holdings.
 The IRS and other US authorities went after McAfee with many resources to recover the unpaid taxes.